minmcastelo/dsetup-bot/README.md

 git clone https://github.com/user/repo.git awesome-bot cd awesome-bot
 ```
+If you want, you can download the repository as a Zip file from GitHub.

 ### 3. Set Up the Bot Token
 After opening the project, find the **.env** file and add your bot’s token to the variable shown below: